Set Up Automated Flows

 An automated flow consists of at least one trigger (the event that starts the flow) and one action (does an operation).
 To support creating flows, the Business Central connector includes several triggers and actions that you can use.

 The connector seamlessly connects data and gives you the option to include Dynamic content when you create automated flows.
-The Business Central triggers return data, like the ID of a record, which can be consumed by actions later in the flow.
+The Business Central triggers return data, like the ID of a record, which actions later in the flow can consume.
 Business Central actions also return data that can be passed to other actions.

 Note